danielmaltz1/induction-tutorials/Building-A-RESTful-API-With-Scala-Play/Part2.md

 * It should take in an `id` URL parameter, similar to `read()` and `delete()`
 * It should also take in a JSON body
 * You need to validate the body in the same way as in the `create()` method
-* If successful, it should return HTTP ACCEPTED, with the **new** updated DataModel (in the form of JSON) in the body of the response
+* If the validation is successful, it should return HTTP ACCEPTED, with the **new** updated DataModel (in the form of JSON) in the body of the response.
+  You can either simply return the body from the request or .read() for the id of the new body.

 ## [Part 3](Part3.md)